 This designated part of the Sonoran Desert preserves more than two dozen species of cacti, including the park's namesake, as well as other desert plants and animals.
-Because organ pipe cactus tend to grow on the warmer, usually south-facing, slopes, you'll get the best views of them by taking either the 21-mile scenic loop Ajo Mountain Drive (a one-way, winding dirt road) or Puerto Blanco Drive, a two-way, 53-mile dirt road, of which only the first 11 miles are currently open to the public.
-In an effort to limit the number of cars that traverse Puerto Blanco Drive, the monument requires drivers to obtain a free permit at the visitor center.
-Ranger-led tours and talks are offered January through March.
-A campground at the monument has 208 RV (no hookups) and tent sites ($12).
-Facilities include a dump station with potable water, showers, flush toilets, grills, and picnic tables.
+Because organ pipe cactus tend to grow on the warmer, usually south-facing slopes, you'll get the best views by taking either the 21-mile scenic loop Ajo Mountain Drive (a one-way, winding dirt road) or Puerto Blanco Drive, a 51-mile loop road.
+Ranger-led talks and guided van tours are offered January through April.
+Check with rangers for the schedule of "trailhead drops," which enable hikers to leave their cars in more populated areas.
+A campground at the monument has 208 RV (no hookups) and tent sites ($12) available on a first-come, first-served basis (though group campsites can be reserved).
+Facilities include a dump station with potable water, solar-heated showers, flush toilets, grills, and picnic tables.